hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 | 3            | 4382 | 3948 |
 | 5            | 3719 | 3207 |
 | 9            | 2605 | 2085 |

+### Fault-Tolerance

+The [Event Journal](https://docs.hazelcast.org/docs/latest/manual/html-single/index.html#event-journal) capacity was set to 1.5 million items.
+With a input data production rate of 50k events each second, the data are kept for 30 seconds before being overwritten.
+The job snapshot frequency was set to 1 second.

+The job is restarted from last snapshot if a cluster member fails.
+In our test, the cluster restarted the processing in under 3 seconds (failure detection, clustering changes, job restart using last snaphot) giving the job enough time to reprocess the 3 seconds (~ 150k events) of data it missed.

+More aggresive [failure detector](https://docs.hazelcast.org/docs/4.0/manual/html-single/index.html#failure-detector-configuration) and a larger event journal can be used to stretch the error window.